 What are the causes?

-Risk factors for aneurysmal SAH currently being studied are smoking, high blood pressure, alcohol, genetic (family inherited), atherosclerosis, oral contraceptives, and lifestyle.
+Risk factors for aneurysm rupture include smoking, high blood pressure, drug or alcohol abuse, genetic (family inherited), atherosclerosis, and lifestyle habits.

 Who is affected?

-Approximately 5% of the population may have or acquire an aneurysm; of those, 20% have multiple aneurysms.
-Unruptured aneurysms are more common (2.7 million per year) than ruptured (20,000 per year).
-However, 85% of aneurysms are not diagnosed until after they rupture.
+About 2 to 5% of Americans may have or develop an aneurysm; of those, 15% have multiple aneurysms.
+Unruptured aneurysms are more common than ruptured.
+However, 85% of aneurysms are not diagnosed until after they bleed.
 Aneurysms are usually diagnosed between ages 35 to 60 and are more common in women.

 How is a diagnosis made?

-When a patient is brought to the emergency room with a suspected ruptured aneurysm, doctors will learn as much as possible about his or her symptoms, current and previous medical problems, medications, and family history.
-A physical exam will be performed.
+When a person is brought to the emergency room with a suspected ruptured aneurysm, doctors will learn as much as possible about his or her symptoms, current and previous medical problems, medications, and family history.
+The person's condition is assessed quickly.
 Diagnostic tests will help determine the source of the bleeding.

-- Lumbar puncture is an invasive procedure in which a hollow needle is inserted into the subarachnoid space of the spinal canal to detect blood in the cerebrospinal fluid (CSF).
-The doctor will collect 2 to 4 tubes of CSF.
+- Lumbar puncture is an invasive procedure in which a hollow needle is inserted in the low back to collect cerebrospinal fluid (CSF) from the spinal canal.
+The CSF is examined to detect blood from a suspected hemorrhage.

 - Angiogram is an invasive procedure in which a catheter is inserted into an artery and passed through the blood vessels to the brain.
 Once the catheter is in place, contrast dye is injected into the bloodstream and x-rays are taken.

 - Magnetic Resonance Imaging (MRI) scan is a noninvasive test that uses a magnetic field and radio-frequency waves to give a detailed view of the soft tissues of the brain.
-An MRA (Magnetic Resonance Angiogram) is the same non-invasive study, except that it is also an angiogram, which means it examines the blood vessels in addition to structures of the brain.
+An MRA (Magnetic Resonance Angiogram) involves the injection of contrast into the blood stream to examine the blood vessels in addition to structures of the brain.

 What treatments are available?